graalvm/workshops/native-image/reflection/index.md

 > **NOTE:** The `--no-fallback` option to `native-image` causes the build to fail if it can not build a stand-alone native executabale.

-Now let's run the generated native executable and explore the output:
+Now let's run the generated native executable and see what it does:

 ![](images/RMIL_Technology_Laptop_Bark_RGB_50.png#input)
 ```bash